Fred Wright (cyclist): 2022 Vuelta and controversy

 At the 2022 Vuelta a España, Wright scored, via sprint finishes and breakaways, seven top-10 stage results, including three top-3 results, but didn't manage to win a stage.
 During the race he was the subject of controversy: during the closing kilometres of Stage 16, a small group of four, including Wright, followed Primož Roglič, then placed second in the General Classification, as he attacked out of the peloton.
 As the lead quintet sprinted for the win, Roglič collided with Wright, causing the former to crash heavily while the latter was able to stay upright.
 Roglič crossed the line with several cuts on his right side.
 Two days later, Roglič issued a statement via his team: “My conclusion is that the way this crash happened is unacceptable.
 Not everyone saw it correctly.
 The crash was not caused by a bad road or a lack of safety but by a rider's behaviour.
 I don't have eyes on my back.
 Otherwise, I would have run wide.
 Wright came from behind and rode the handlebars out of my hands before I knew it."
 This statement was criticised by other riders and teams.
 Roglič's fellow Slovene Matej Mohorič defended Wright, saying "It's not appropriate and it's not fair to make a statement like that toward Fred [...]
 I think if you ask the peloton, everyone will tell you that Primož is more eager to push for position than Fred.
 We know that Primož crashes a lot and this is not the first time this happened."

+2023

+On 25 June 2023, Wright earned his first professional victory, winning the elite men's race at the British National Road Race Championships, three days after a silver medal in the elite men's time trial.

 Personal life

+His father is actor Philip Wright.
 As of 2021, Wright lived in Manchester, sharing a house with fellow racing cyclist Ethan Hayter.